-It’s a question many people have asked, and most don’t understand: Is drug addiction a type of mental illness?
-In some cases, drug addiction can be considered a mental illness.
-However, because the physical components of addiction, it can never just be called a mental health disorder.
+It’s a question many people have asked, and most don’t understand: Are drug and alcohol addictions types of mental illness?
+In some cases, addiction can be considered a mental illness.
+However, because of the physical components of addiction, it can never just be called a mental health disorder.
 Nevertheless, it’s a disorder with a psychological component.

 Do you think you have an addiction?
 Perhaps you aren’t sure if your health relates more to physical dependence or mental illness.
 It can be confusing.
 It’s common for people to have both a physical and chemical dependency as well as a mental health disorder.
 When this happens, it’s called a co-occurring disorder or dual-diagnosis.